 The introduction of Welsbach mantles significantly improved street lighting performance.
 Roads, transport routes, public squares and commercial districts could be illuminated more effectively, helping improve both safety and usability after dark.

-This period forms an important chapter within the wider timeline of lighting innovation.
+This period forms an important chapter within the wider history of the light bulb.

 How Welsbach Helped Shape Urban Lighting